Ephemeral Agent Workbenches

 This gave both of us a high-bandwidth way to share state and made the feedback loop faster than chat.
 Chat alone is a bad interface for this kind of work because too much state stays implicit, or even hidden from you.
 With the workbench, I could inspect both the applications and the changes the agent wanted to make.

 I have also applied this to other messy tasks: sorting and tagging invoices, closing duplicate issues, exploring random datasets, understanding a diff, and curating a reading/listening list.
 In all of them, I do not want the model making dumb decisions for me.
-I want a small tool that helps me make sense of the problem, see the state, change it, and bring the useful parts back to the model.
+I want a small shared space where I can make sense of the problem, inspect and change its state, and invite the agent in as an extra pair of hands.

 Some things that have worked well for me: